os-lecture/2023S-os-lectures/lec7/p4-labs.md

 Pause the current task and switch to the next one
 - Timing
-    - When the `sys_yield` system call
+    - when uses the `sys_yield` system call
     - when the time slice of the process runs out
 - Operation
     - Execute `suspend_current_and_run_next`
        - Take out the currently executing task, modify its status, and put it at the end of the ready queue
-       - Then call the schedule function to trigger scheduling and switch tasks
+       - Then call the scheduling function to trigger scheduling and switch tasks

 ---

-#### Process Resource Recycle Mechanism
+#### Process Resource Reclaiming Mechanism

 Process exits `exit_current_and_run_next`
 - Take out current TCB from ``PROCESSOR``, modifying it as a zombie process